- Student Rights and Responsibilities

 Parents and other District residents are encouraged to visit the schools under the following conditions:

-A. All visitors must report to the Main Office upon arrival, sign the visitor’s register and obtain a visitor’s badge, which must be worn throughout the visit and returned upon departure.
+A. All visitors must report to the Main Office upon arrival, present photo identification and obtain a visitor’s badge, which must be worn throughout the visit and returned upon departure.

 B. Visitors attending school functions that are open to the public, and held